destinio/TI4-teaching/games/risingsun/README.md

   - if nobody; nothing happens
   - if only one clan; take the War Province Token
   - if two Allied clans; NO BATTLE and clan with the most force takes token
-  - if atleast to non-allied; a battle takes place
+  - if atleast two non-allied; a battle takes place
   - **War Province Tokens** are worth VPs at the end of the game
 ### resolving battles
   - Before a Battle begins, all players must clearly display their Coins and Ronin tokens next to their Clan Screens.
 A player must truthfully answer how many Coins and Ronin tokens they have.